A lot of the tips on this website focus on saving energy, but why is that important?

 He never got to hear me on radio.

-The first time that he heard me on any such show was that nightline show.
+The first time that he heard me on any such show was that Nightline show.

 I'm not supposed to know anything.

-Where did he learn that?
+He said, Millie, where did he learn that?

-And she told me that she turned to him and said, From you, silly.
+And she told me that she turned to him and said, from you, silly.

-And I wrote about the incident in uh in one of my books, which incidentally both sold two and a half million copies, and my second one sold two million copies in about six weeks.
+I wrote about the incident in one of my books, which incidentally both sold 2.5 million copies.

-I just got the uh most curious email.
+I just got the most curious email.

-Guy writes, Rush, how did you have email in 1992?
+A guy writes, Rush, how did you have email in 1992?

-Um I I got my first computer in 1985.
+I got my first computer in 1985.

-It was an Apple IIC.
+It was an Apple IIc.

-There wasn't a browser.
+Before you needed browsers, there wasn't a browser.

 People have forgotten.

-Hello, Eric, great to have you here.
+Great to have you here.

-Hi, Russ, how are you?
+How are you?

 Good.

-And I appreciate you putting out the story about uh my three brothers uh being charged with assault.
+And I am currently active duty military, been in the military for about eight years, and I appreciate you putting out the story about my three brothers being charged with assault.

-They're not blood brothers, they're brothers that you know I've served with.
+They're brothers that I've served with.

-Uh and am familiar and have worked with these guys uh for the the better part of the last year and a half directly that uh were involved in that operation for a September.
+The eight years I've been in the military, I've supported naval special warfare for the majority of it and am familiar and have worked with these guys for the better part of the last year and a half directly that were involved in that operation for September.

 A fat lip, a bloody lip for a guy who murdered four Blackwater people, hung them over a bridge and burned their bodies.

-Folks, if you want to see the pick if you want to see how horrible this incident was, Debbie Schlossel and her blog has pictures I warn you before going and looking at them, pictures of the militants celebrating the deaths, and they and the corpses are still hanging over the bridge here.
+I warned you before going and looking at them, pictures of the militants celebrating the deaths, and the corpses are still hanging over the bridge here.

 And the guy that did it was captured by these three SEALs and bloodied up a little bit.